Why do firms seek to innovate and how do they go about implementing change?

-A roundtable event organised by BLP in conjunction with The Lawyer at the General Counsel Strategy Summit in Portugal, investigated why firms seek to innovate and how they go about implementing change.
+A roundtable event organised by BLP in conjunction with The Lawyer at the General Counsel Strategy Summit in Portugal, investigated these questions.
 A panel of counsel was asked how their firms overcome inertia or obstacles that might exist either within the department or in the wider business environment, and how they went about measuring the success of their innovation programmes and the key performance indicators of their progress.

 Neville Eisenberg, senior partner, BLP: Let’s start off by hearing where you’re coming from.

 Mollie Stoker, general counsel, Lucozade Ribena Suntory: We’re a new company, about two and a half years’ old, which came about when Suntory bought Ribena and Lucozade from GSK.
 We’ve had to build every bit of business process and structure from scratch so I’m interested in hearing other people’s experiences.